ysyk2021/the-repeating-rhythm-creating-a-sustainable-business-through-regular-review/src/chapter-9-1.md

-Chapter 9: Appendix: Templates and Tools for Conducting Reviews
+Templates and Tools for Conducting Reviews
 ===============================================================

 In this appendix, we provide templates and tools that businesses can use to conduct reviews as part of their sustainability strategy.